 To start, the whole deck is dealt clockwise around the group, all dealt cards kept face-down.
 It doesn’t matter if the dealing is unequal.

 These games are a little more complex and involve some math or strategy skills that younger children may not yet have developed.
-All of these can be played for stakes, providing an opportunity to teach kids money and counting skills (we usually play with pennies, jellybeans, or M&M’s).
+All of these fun card games can be played for stakes, providing an opportunity to teach kids money and counting skills (we usually play with pennies, jellybeans, or M&M’s).

 Each player is dealt one card facedown, then another card, face up.